wochap/hints/README.md

 3. You will need to enable accessibility for your system.
 If you use a Desktop Environment, this might already be enabled by default.
 Otherwise, there is a guide [here, take a look at "5 Troubleshooting"](https://wiki.archlinux.org/title/Accessibility).

-4. vimx depends on pyatspi as the accessibility layer to "see" elements on your screen.
-You will need to install this as a system package before using vimx.
+4. hints depends on pyatspi as the accessibility layer to "see" elements on your screen.
+You will need to install this as a system package before using hints.

 | Package manager   | Shell                                   |
 | ----------------- | --------------------------------------- |